jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 ## Change log

+- 0.3
+	- jmkpanel.js now uses a constructor function and is more configurable, for ease of using it in other plugins.
+See the file header for details.
 - 0.2
 	- Dismissing the panel with `Escape` returns document view and selection to state before opening panel; this makes it easy to quickly view different queries, then return directly back to where you were.
 Press `Return` or click within the document to dismiss the pane and keep the newly queried view.
 - 0.1